autonomoussoftware/ethereum-transaction-indexer/README.md

 # Ethereum Blockchain Indexer

-> 🗂 Simple indexer service for Ethereum blockchains.
-This service will index an Ethereum blockchain and provide a REST API to query all transactions related to a give address.
+Simple indexer service for Ethereum blockchains.
+This service will index an Ethereum blockchain and provide a REST API to query all transactions related to a given address.

 ## Requirements

 - Node.JS v8
 - Redis v4
+- Ethereum node (i.e. Geth or Parity)

 ## Configuration

-Create an `<environment>.json` or `hostname.json` file in the `config` folder with specific configuration requirements.
+Set proper environment variables or create an `<environment>.json` or `hostname.json` file in the `config` folder with specific configuration.
 Follow the [config ](https://github.com/lorenwest/node-config/) module guidelines.

 ## Start

-Install dependencies with `npm install` and then start the server with `npm start`.
+Install dependencies with `npm install` and then start the indexer or the API with `npm run indexer` or `npm run api`.

+Optionally, for test and development purposes, start both components with `npm start`.

 ## REST API